Muskegon Area Promise

 Development Plan - as amended February 2023

-Muskegon Area Promise Zone Authority Members
+Muskegon Area Promise Zone Authority Board

 Member Name Organization Represented